AvinashKumar3000/react-mini-project/class-board/react-written-notes/react-part-01.md

 - Created by Facebook / Meta.
 - React is used to build single-page applications.
 - React is a tool for building UI components.
+**NOTE:** React follows a component based architecture.

+## diff between components and other tags

+- Components has names start with Capital letters
+- In react a function is a component only if It has Name start with Capital letter.
+**NOTE**
+- React apps are made out of components.
+- A component is a piece of the UI (user interface) that has its own **logic and appearance**.
+- A component can be as small as a button, or as large as an entire page.
+- React components are JavaScript functions **that return markup**

 ## VIRTUAL DOM